-As details about the single largest ransomware attack continue to emerge, questions will be asked.
+As details about the Tokio Marine Insurance Singapore (TMiS) ransomware attack continue to emerge, questions will be asked.
 Will the ransom be paid?
-Can organisations recover their data?
+Can data be recovered?
 What kind of damage will this cause?

 The only question that matters is: how can a problem like this be prevented?

 The reason ransomware is so successful is that so few organisations are properly prepared.
 Organisations often focus solely on functionality when selecting, deploying, and operating software.
 They work hard to make software do what they want it to do, but security and robustness are often neglected or ignored.

 To prevent accidental or malicious disruptions, organisations must adopt a proactive, security-first approach to software.
 Where is your data?
 How is it protected?
 If something bad happens, like a ransomware attack or a tsunami, how will you recover?

 Software is a powerful tool for organisations of all kinds, but it must be selected, deployed, operated, and maintained inside a framework of security and resilience.

 Comments by: Ian Hall, Head of Client Services, APAC, Synopsys Software Integrity Group

 Any organisation should begin the response to a ransomware long before the attack in the form of preventative measures, backups and an incident response plan.
 In this case the preventative measures have been bypassed so the incident response plan should be put into action where they will need to assess the two options – whether to recover the data and systems using backups or to pay the ransom.
 The assessment on which option to take has many different factors – the downtime needed to restore backups, the cost of the downtime, the cost of the ransom, the trustworthiness of the attacker (if it can be called that).